Joanna610/Draughts/README.md

 # Draughts

-The preject was created in C++ and library SFML.
-The current version allows to move draughts, checking if the users movement is corrent.
-We can capruted draughts one another.
-If all draughts will be captured the game ends.
+The project was created in C++ and library SFML.
+The current version allows to move draughts and check if the user's movement is corrent.
+We can also capruted draughts.
+If all draughts that have the same colour will be captured the game ends.

-Now I am working on algorithm min-max and computer ability to make movements.
+Now I am working on implementation the algorithm min-max and computer's ability to make movements.